What are stablecoins and how do they work?

-As cryptocurrencies have grown in popularity throughout 2021, there is one area that has seen particularly noticeable gains: stablecoins.
-With over 200 different global stablecoins in circulation, currently valued at $160 billion — six times what it was a year ago — stablecoins have become increasingly attractive to those looking for a less volatile way to interact with crypto markets.
+As cryptocurrencies continue to make headlines, there is one area that has seen particularly noticeable gains: stablecoins.
+With over 200 different global stablecoins in circulation and the top 10 currently valued at over $135 billion, stablecoins have become increasingly attractive to those looking for a less volatile way to interact with crypto markets.

 In this article, Checkout.com explains:

 - What is a stablecoin

 - How does a stablecoin work?